 How to Simplify Data Visualization

 Big data analytics is a complex task that requires highly skilled analysts or data scientists.
 These analysts have to be able to both prepare and pull unstructured data into an analytical environment and derive insights from it.
-That means combing through every type of data imaginable, from finances to sales to time-series data.
+That means combing through every type of data imaginable, from finances to sales to time-series data and using data visualization software to present that information.

 Data scientists are able to extract insights from this sea of information and turn it into business-critical initiatives.
 The role comes with a great deal of responsibility.
 One of the required tasks is explaining data insights to leadership, management and decision makers.